chris1111/Build-FileVault-Clover/README.md

 # Build-FileVault-Clover

-### To build Clover by isolating filevault drivers in selctive choices
+### To build Clover Package by isolating filevault drivers in selctive choices
 No FileVault drivers are installed by default, you must select them if you want them

 Usage: